kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Laws of Large Numbers and Inference.md

 	1. $Y_n$ converges in probability $\nRightarrow$ $\mathbf{E}[Y_n]$ converges too.
 See Example 5.8, page 272.
 5. The example of Y_n = {0, n} at lec. vid.
 23:00
 6. intuition leads to CLT around 40:30

+### Lecture 20: Central Limit Theorem
+1. *Only* requires mean and variance!
+2. For $X$ that are *discrete distribution*, the CDF always converges to normal, but PMF may differ between different $X$ dist.
+	1. For Binomial, PMF can be approximated with "half" approximation
 ## My comments
 1. Chebyshev is for any R.V., while Weak LLN is specific for sample mean R.V.
+2. Very nice 3B1B [video](https://youtu.be/zeJD6dqJ5lo) on this topic, with a lot of intuition
+	1. This [time stamp](https://youtu.be/zeJD6dqJ5lo?t=1373) is an lopsided example where sample size is too small to apply CLT.
+	2. This [time stamp](https://youtu.be/zeJD6dqJ5lo?t=537), the convolution is probably responsible for CLT.
+Meaning no matter how $X_i$ distributed, the sum dist. is always normal.
 ## Interesting/Challenging problems and tricks
 1.